fbr600/rERR/README.md

 **Observation**
 The data transformation required by the model computes the cumulative dose within the subject level over time, *dose_cum*, so this is a time-dependent variable, that is the cumulative dose recieved by each subject at every time.

-This always can be used as a variable, or can be used to recompute new variables such as other polynomic terms, cateogrizations of dose...
+This variable always can be used as a variable, or can be used to recompute new variables such as other polynomic terms, cateogrizations of dose...

 ## Latency period (lag) and exclusion